Gaussian Process Boosting: Acknowledgments

 \section{Acknowledgments}

-We thank Hansruedi K\"unsch for very helpful comments on a first version of this article.
+We thank Hansruedi K\"unsch and three anonymous reviewers for their helpful comments which have helped to improve this article.
 This research was partially supported by the Swiss Innovation Agency - Innosuisse (grant numbers `25746.1 PFES-ES' and `28408.1 PFES-ES').

 \begin{appendices}